MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 > End Sub
 > ```

 This code highlights another difference in the way you use Windows Runtime types in the two environments.
 If you type this code yourself, you'll notice that IntelliSense doesn't show the insert method you used in the JavaScript code.
 Instead, it shows the Add method commonly seen on collections in the .NET Framework.
 This is because some commonly used collection interfaces have different names but similar functionality in the Windows Runtime and the .NET Framework.
 When you use these interfaces in managed code, they appear as their .NET Framework equivalents.
-This is discussed in [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
+This is discussed in [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
 When you use the same interfaces in JavaScript, the only change from the Windows Runtime is that uppercase letters at the beginning of member names become lowercase.

 Finally, to call the AddMore method with exception handling, add the runtime2 function to default.js.